software-students-fall2023/3-python-package-exercise-jkv/README.md

 A little exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.

 # Testing
-Go to the root folder and run
+Go to the tests folder and run

 `pytest test.py`